x-govuk/govuk-eleventy-plugin/docs/markdown.md

 ### Code blocks

-To create code blocks, indent every line of the block by at least four spaces or one tab.
+To create code blocks, indent every line of the block by at least 4 spaces or one tab.

 ```markdown
     console.log('Hello, world!')